Legcord/Legcord/README.md

 ## 2.How does this work?

  -We are using official web app and adding GooseMod to it with some other tweaks.
+## 3.Can I use this on other architectures or operating systems?

+ -Yes!
+ArmCord should work normally under Windows, Mac OS, Linux as long as it has NodeJS, npm and Electron support.